top of page

 In September 2022 the study was peer-reviewed and accepted to be published by the Journal of Neurotrauma.

-Table shows the percentage of players absent due to concussion, and the correlating return to play days, for players who were treated with PolarCap® System compared to non-treated players.
+The table shows the percentage of players absent due to concussion, and the correlating return to play days, for players who were treated with PolarCap® System compared to non-treated players.

 All differences in favor of the treatment group are statistically significant (p<0.05).